uswds/uswds-site/pages/whats-new/overview.md

 {% capture blog %}
 ## Latest blog posts

-You can read more about the Design System in our [News and updates]({{ site.baseurl }}/whats-new/updates/), where we cover the latest development releases as well as interviews with the teams from across government who have successfully implemented the Design System at their agencies.
+You can read more about USWDS in our [News and updates]({{ site.baseurl }}/whats-new/updates/), where we cover the latest development releases as well as interviews with the teams from across government who have successfully implemented USWDS at their agencies.
 You can read some older posts on the [18F Blog](https://18f.gsa.gov/tags/web-design-system/).

 <a href="{{ site.baseurl }}/whats-new/updates/" class="usa-button site-button">Read the latest blog posts</a>